sathomas/jsDataV.is/src/text/chap07/03-map.md

 };
 ```

 In lines 2-4 we manipulate the map colors.
 The previously zoomed state is reset to a muted gray, and the clicked state is filled with a vibrant orange.
 Notice that this same code resets the `active` variable so that it accurately tracks the zoomed state.
 Next, in lines 6-14, we calculate the bounds of the zoomed state.
-Well, actually, we let <span class="smcp">D3</span>.js do the calculation.
+Or rather, we let <span class="smcp">D3</span>.js do the calculation.
 All the work happens in the `bounds()` function we call in line 6.
 The other lines are mostly just extracting the individual parts of that calculation.
 In line 11 we calculate how to scale the map so that the zoomed state fills 90% of the map.
 Then, in lines 12-14, we calculate how to shift the map to center that state.
 The final block of code (lines 16-20) adjusts the map by scaling and translating the <span class="smcp">SVG</span>.
 As you can see from line 16, we’re using a <span class="smcp">D3</span>.js transition to animate the change in view.

 The code we’ve seen so far still needs a few minor additions to deal with some loose ends, but I’ll leave those to the book’s [source code](http://jsDataV.is/source/).
 The result in figure NEXTFIGURENUMBER is a nice, interactive map of our data.